-The purpose of this policy is to ensure that all St Mary's College records relating to Child Safety and Wellbeing are created, maintained and disposed of in accordance with Public Record Office Victoria Recordkeeping Standards, including minimum retention periods.
+The purpose of this policy is to ensure that all College records relating to Child Safety and Wellbeing are created, maintained and disposed of in accordance with Public Record Office Victoria Recordkeeping Standards, including minimum retention periods.

-This policy takes into account relevant requirements within the State of Victoria, including the specific requirements of the Child Safe Standards as set out in Ministerial Order No. 1359 and the Public Record Office of Victoria Recordkeeping Standards (to the extent that they apply to St Mary's College)
+This policy takes into account relevant requirements within the State of Victoria, including the specific requirements of the Child Safe Standards as set out in Ministerial Order No. 1359 and the Public Record Office of Victoria Recordkeeping Standards (to the extent that they apply to the College).